 You might have a high risk of thyroid problems when you suffer from Type 1 diabetes, Addison’s disease, and coeliac disease.
 People with Down Syndrome and Turner Syndrome, too are required to take the test once a year.
 Medications that involve consuming lithium and amiodarone can also lead to improper functioning of the thyroid gland.

 You do not need to worry about spending time in the laboratory for the test to be done.
-Many diagnostic centers offer thyroid test at home, and you can give your samples at the comfort of your home, and know the results in two days.
+Thyroid test cost starts at Rs.300 and you can give your samples at the comfort of your home, and know the results in two days.